A Brief Introduction to Risk Management

 A Risk Register

 A risk register is a simple table of risks.
 Basically, we describe a series of threats, vulnerabilities, and impacts, each on a single row in the table.
 And we give each entry a score and calculated 'r' value and then sort the table in descending order based on 'r' values (i.e. the greatest risks at the top of the table).
-And then for each item in the risk register, we describe what action we'll take, either at the time, or in advance in order to manage or mitigate the risk.
+And then for each item in the risk register, we describe what action we'll take, either at the time, or in advance in order to manage the risk.

 In systems — web or application development, content solutions, etc., we tend to subdivide and group the risks in our risks register into three broad categories, namely: